 It’s no surprise that in the last few years, work, home, and school environments have changed drastically.
-As a result, online and video-based learning has gone viral.
-As of this year, 88% of companies use the training video to enforce high-caliber employee development.
+As a result, online learning has gone viral — especially in the workplace.
+As of this year, a full 88% of companies use training videos as part of their professional learning programs.

 What is a training video?